KubbyDev/hen-translator/README.md

 Later I realized I had another problem: the speaker draws 200 mA at 3.3V which a button battery can't provide.
 So I switched to a 1.5V AAA battery.
 But 200mA is also too much for the cheap boost converter I had found, and better boost converters are a lot more expensive.
 So I just connected the speaker directly to the battery so I don't need to change the converter (I had already ordered it), I can remove the resistor I had to limit current at 3.3V and I can have a higher current than if I chose a cheap regulator that I would have to run at its limits (so with a low efficiency).
 With this solution I get 0.3W at 1.5V.

-The final change I made was switching to two 1/2 AAA 1.2V batteries.
+I could switch to two 1/2 AAA 1.2V batteries.
 They take the same space as the 1.5V battery but have a combined output of 2.4V which forces 0.7W to pass through the speaker.
+But they are very expensive and the small increase in volume is not worth it.

 ##### Crystal oscillator